 The Japanese requested that US President Theodore Roosevelt mediate peace talks.
 Roosevelt aimed for both parties to come out content with an agreement, though following through would be nearly impossible.

 Japan was adamant that Russia pay an indemnity for their war costs and to cede Sakhalin Island north of Japan.
-The proud Russians refused both charges, and likely were too financially constrained to make any reparation payments if required to do so.
+The proud Russians refused both charges, and were likely too financially constrained to make any reparation payments if required to do so.

 The Significance of the Russo-Japanese War